 The prostitute stopped her liaisons, and she and the thief lived together happily.
 But after a few months the thief tired of this life.
 He decided to rob and kill his wife and leave.
 He told her that while he was being hauled away by the king’s men he had promised to make an offering to a tree fairy who lived on a mountaintop, and the fairy was now threatening him because he had not yet done so.
-So he had her put on all her best jewelry and went to the mountain with a crowd of people in tow.
+He had his wife put on all her best jewelry and they went to the mountain with a crowd of people in tow.
 The thief told their followers to stay behind and the couple climbed the peak alone.

 At the summit, atop a tall cliff, he told his wife his real intent.
 Shocked, she reminded him that she had saved his life and been completely dedicated to him, pleading with him to spare her life – she would give him her jewels and money and serve as his slave if he did.
 But he only wanted the valuables and would not let her live, so she quickly devised a plan to kill him.
 “I have never loved any man more than you,” she said.
 “Let me give you a proper good bye.”
 She walked around him three times, kissed him, and got on her hands and knees and laid her head on his feet.
 She then crawled to show honor on all four sides, and when she got behind him she leapt up and threw him over the cliff to his death.
 Seeing this, the Bodhisatta noted that sometimes women can act wisely.